 Party time had finally arrived, and if there is one thing we know for sure, it’s that Ska Brewing knows how to party!
 They host a great throw-down every year, no matter what obstacles try and get in the way.
 For example, just days before the party this year, Hurricane Irma cost them their headliner, Less Than Jake.
 Did Ska cancel the show?
 Hell no!
 They decided to donate a bunch of dough to hurricane relief and went on with the party.
 And because they are Ska Brewing, another band – The Dendrites – drove down last-minute from Denver to step in and perform.
 Just more proof that everybody loves Ska Brewing.

-The Ska Brewing Anniversary Party is awesome because it mixes the all elements of a great beer festival with a kick-ass music fest.
+The Ska Brewing Anniversary Party is awesome because it mixes all elements of a great beer festival with a kick-ass music fest.
 It’s a totally chill festival and loads of fun.
-Breweries from all over Colorado and beyond come to take part in the festivities, includin several breweries from nearby New Mexico and Arizona.
-There are also several food vendors serving up grub, including Ska’s own Container Restaurant, who makes some killer pizzas, sandwiches & apps.
+Breweries from all over Colorado and beyond come to take part in the festivities, including several breweries from nearby New Mexico and Arizona.
+There is plenty of great food options, including Ska’s own Container Restaurant, which makes some killer pizzas, sandwiches & apps.
 But what really makes this party great is the Ska Brewing folks.
 They are all so nice and welcoming, and genuinely happy that everyone comes out to celebrate with them.
 We meet new folks each year who tell us how awesome it is to work at Ska Brewing.
 Sometimes it makes us totally jealous that their job is full of fun and beer, while our jobs lately are filled with stressful projects and looming deadlines.
-Sometimes it makes us question our life choices.
+It makes us question our life choices.
 But then we have another beer put on some silly costumes for the photo booth, and everything in the world is totally awesome.

 Have you heard the one about a unicorn, a rooster and Focus on the Beer’s Ryan Hannigan walking into a photo booth?
 If not, we don’t have a punchline for you, but we do have a pretty awesome photo.
 BTW, that unicorn really doesn’t know how to play the sax.
 Silly unicorn.